loomnetwork/loom-sdk-documentation/docs/block-explorer-tutorial.md

 So you might want to build your own explorer, just like what we did for [delegatecall.com](http://blockchain.delegatecall.com).

 You need to know `Vue`, `TypeScript` and also `Google Protobuf` to start.
-Reading the source code of [DelagateCall Block Explorer](https://github.com/loomnetwork/vue-block-explorer/tree/new-dc-version)would make it easier.
+Reading the source code of [DelagateCall Block Explorer](https://github.com/loomnetwork/vue-block-explorer/tree/dc-2) would make it easier.

 To get started:
 1. Find your own `.proto` file for your DApp.It defined your DApp data structure.
 Put it in the `src/pbs` folder of the `vue-block-explorer`.